SolarPi/SolarPi.github.io/1-info.md

 					<h3>TeenTech Year 2: 2017-2018</h3>
 				</header>
 				<p>
-                    We started off our second year of TeenTech by contacting Lord Mendelsohn - someone who attented the TeenTech finals the year before.
-After writing a letter to him, he generously donated £250 to fund the new parts for the project.
-We decided to use a new set of parts to address the shortcomings of the last year's Solar Pi.<br><br>
+                    We started off our second year of TeenTech by contacting Lord Mendelsohn - someone who attended the TeenTech finals the year before.
+After writing a letter to him, he generously donated £250 to fund new parts for the project, which would be used to address the shortcomings of last year's Solar Pi.<br><br>
                     We also began to write some software in <a href="https://www.python.org/">Python</a> for the Solar Pi.
 This enhanced its offline capability, gives the user an introduction into using a computer and allows settings to be changed that are specific to the Solar Pi.
 The code is available to view and download online at <a href="https://github.com/SolarPi/Solar-Pi">https://github.com/SolarPi/Solar-Pi</a>.<br><br>
                     Finally, we also started work on designing a case that would be 3D printed.
-This would be a case that would hold all the components securely, taking the Solar Pi from a selection of parts to a fully functioning device..
+This would be a case that would hold all the components securely, taking the Solar Pi from a selection of parts to a fully functioning device.
 Screenshots of the CAD drawing and images of the parts being 3D printed can be viewed in the <a href="/3-gallery">Gallery</a>.
                 </p>
 			</div>
 		</div>